aws-quickstart/cdk-eks-blueprints/docs/addons/ingress-nginx.md

     .addOns(new AwsLoadBalancerControllerAddOn())
     // Use hosted zone for External DNS
     .addOns(new ExternalDnsAddOn({ hostedZoneResources: [GlobalResources.HostedZone] }))
-    // Use certificate registered before with KubernetesIngressAddOn .addOns(new KubernetesIngressAddOn({
+    // Use certificate registered before with IngressNginxAddOn .addOns(new IngressNginxAddOn({
         certificateResourceName: GlobalResources.Certificate,
         externalDnsHostname: 'my.domain.com'
     }))